Solar Terms or Seasonal Points for Late Summer and Autumn

 In Chinese Medicine, the Lungs and Large Intestine are the organs that represent the energy of this season.

 The lungs are essential respiratory organs in the human body.
 They are responsible for the exchange of oxygen and carbon dioxide between the air we breathe and our bloodstream.
-The two lungs exist physically in the chest on either side of the heart above the diaphragm.
-The anatomy of the lungs involves a complex structure that facilitates this crucial gas exchange process.
+The two lungs are located in the chest, on either side of the heart, above the diaphragm.
+The lungs have a complex structure that facilitates the crucial process of gas exchange.

-The large intestine is the final part of the long and winding gastrointestinal tract and consists of four parts; the cecum, colon, rectum, and anal canal.
-It completes the digestive process, produces certain vitamins, and stores and excretes waste.
-It is also responsible for the absorption of water.
+The large intestine is the final part of the long and winding gastrointestinal tract and consists of four parts: the cecum, colon, rectum, and anal canal.
+It completes the digestive process, produces specific vitamins, and stores and excretes waste.
+It is also responsible for water absorption.

 COOKING:

-Foods at this time should cooperate with the inward nature of the season and be moistening to protect the body from the drying and cooling prevalent in autumn.
-Autumn is also a good time to start preparations for winter, so foods get a little heavier and more nourishing this time of year.
+Foods at this time should align with the season’s inward nature and be moistening to protect the body from the drying and cooling that are prevalent in autumn.
+Autumn is also a good time to start preparing for winter, as foods become a little heavier and more nourishing during this season.

 Here are a few cooking tips for autumn: